 - 1.1 This is the first Fife Health and Social Care Integration Strategic Plan to be developed.
 It covers the period from 2016 to 2019.
 This Draft Strategic Plan describes how the Fife Health and Social Care Partnership, an integrated partnership between Fife Council and NHS Fife, will develop health and social care services for adults over the coming three years and will build upon a foundation of many years of strong partnership working in Fife. - 1.2 We are working within an environment where there are increasing demands for services and public expectations are growing at a time of significant financial and other resource challenges and constraints e.g. work force availability and recruitment difficulties in some areas. - 1.3 The recent and forecast demographic changes, alongside the short to medium term investment position, means that we cannot continue as we are.
 If we do nothing, our system will not be able to retain our staff; recruit to our services; continue to deliver the quality services which we want to deliver for the people of Fife; and fulfil our intentions to improve outcomes for the people who use our services. - 1.4 Therefore, we need to make the best use of what we have.
 This means ensuring that social care, primary care, community health and acute hospital services work well together in a more integrated way with all our partners including Housing and the Third and Independent Sectors.
 It means, also, growing a new culture of care and support which works with people, their families and the wider community to create effective and sustainable solutions. - 1.5 The creation of this new Partnership will mean changes in our work practices and this will create challenges.
-In order to meet these challenges, we will work together to create a culture of co-operation, co-production and coordination across all partners including the Public so that we deliver quality services which achieve the best outcomes for the people of Fife. - 1.6 This is a three year strategic plan.
+In order to meet these challenges, we will work together to create a culture of co-operation, co-production and coordination across all partners including the Public so that we deliver quality services which achieve the best outcomes for the people of Fife. - 1.6 The Partnership is committed to the elimination of discrimination and promotion of Equality and Human Rights.
+This will be embedded in all service development and service delivery agreed by the Integration Joint Board.
+Clear information at local level will be required as implementation plans are developed. - 1.7 This is a three year strategic plan.
 It is not an operational plan.
 The operational plans, i.e. the detail of how our strategic plan will be delivered, will be developed and co-produced within our localities (see Section 2).
 The operational locality plans will support this strategic plan.